-Ahhh - the only condition of the heart that cannot be cured or treated by modern medicine’s potions and procedures—the broken heart!
-Defined by Wikipedia, the Internet’s free encyclopedia, as “a common metaphor used to describe the intense emotional pain or suffering one feels after losing a loved one, through death, divorce, moving, being dumped, or other means”.
-More aptly, defined by one suffering from the affliction as “living hell”.
+Ahhh. . .the only condition of the heart that cannot be cured or treated by modern medicine’s potions and procedures—the broken heart!
+According to Wikipedia, “a broken heart is emotional pain or suffering one feels after losing a loved one, through death, divorce, moving, being dumped, or other means”.
+More aptly, it is defined by one suffering from the affliction as “living hell”.

 How can you stop the rain from falling down?